biodatalab/escape_excel/development/README.md

 ## Escape Excel Plugin
 Download and run setupEscapeExcel.exe on windows to install the plugin.
 You can download the setup program under the releases tab.

+## Escape Excel Server
+To build the escape excel server, run make install.
+The all of the appropriate files will be packaged into the bin/server directory.

 ## Escape Excel on the Command Line

 ### Quick Start